Evidence-based Clinical Guidelines for Acute Pain

-Acute pain is a frequent problem for older individuals and its prevalence has been shown to increase with age.
-Effective treatment of acute pain is important and reduces suffering, improves return to function, and importantly, may help prevent progression to chronic pain.
-In particular, early intervention among older adults with acute pain leads to reduced persistent pain and better long-term function.
-This module discusses the evidence-based management options, both drug and non-drug, for addressing acute pain in the elderly.
+Acute pain is a frequent problem and its prevalence has been shown to increase with age.
+Effective treatment of acute pain is reduces suffering, improves return to function, and importantly, may help prevent progression to chronic pain.
+In particular, early intervention among those with acute pain leads to reduced persistent pain and better long-term function.
+This module discusses the evidence-based management options, both drug and non-drug, for addressing acute pain.

 Managing acute pain